-- C10.4.1 A schedule of internally-moderated and externally-moderated marks can be presented to the Board of Examiners or Examination Committee. - C10.4.2 College or collaborative partner staff should delete or destroy all marks not related to assessment decisions stored in personal systems prior to the meeting of the Board of Examiners or Examination Committee. - C10.4.3 The formal minuted decisions of Boards of Examiners and Examination Committees are the formal record and are retained for this purpose. - C10.4.4 The confirmed marks and results of the Board of Examiners are the definitive outcomes of the assessment process and supersede any previous outcomes and are stored for the purpose of record-keeping only.
-Final marks are stored either electronically and manually in a secure location.
+- C10.4.1 A schedule of internally-moderated and externally-moderated marks can be presented to the Board of Examiners or Examination Committee. - C10.4.2 Institution or collaborative partner staff should delete or destroy all marks not related to assessment decisions stored in personal systems prior to the meeting of the Board of Examiners or Examination Committee. - C10.4.3 The minutes of decisions from the Boards of Examiners and Examination Committees are the formal record and are retained for this purpose. - C10.4.4 The confirmed marks and results of the Board of Examiners are the definitive outcomes of the assessment process and supersede any previous outcomes and are stored for the purpose of record-keeping only.